cockroachlabs/open-sourced-interview-process/README.md

 **For recruiters**

 - Leverage the Cockroach Labs interview process and questions for your company’s hiring needs.
-If you would like access to the curve-ball questions, please reach out direct to [Contact], and we will be happy to share them with you.
+If you would like access to the curve-ball questions, please reach out direct to jobs@cockroachlabs.com, and we will be happy to share them with you.

 - Contributions to the Cockroach Labs Interview Process are welcomed and encouraged!
-Please see Contributing to the Interview Process Guide [TBC].
-If you have created exercises for a new department, please request that this department is added so you can create a branch/fork [Don’t know if this is necessary].
+Please see Contributing to the Interview Process Guide below.
+If you have created exercises for a new department, please request that this department is added so you can create a branch/fork.

 ## Interview Process and Timeline